Loretta Lynn: An All-Star Birthday Celebration Concert

 Loretta published a second memoir, Still Woman Enough, in 2002.
 She was honored at The Kennedy Center in 2003, yet pushed forward again the following year by winning two Grammy Awards for Van Leer Rose, a collaboration with rocker Jack White.
 Also in 2004, she published a book of recipes and anecdotes titled You're Cookin' It Country.

-Lynn is also one of the most awarded musicians of all time.
-She has been inducted into more music Halls of Fame than any female recording artist, including The Country Music Hall of Fame and the Songwriters Hall of Fame, and was the first woman to be named the Country Music Association’s Entertainer of the Year in 1972.
+She is also one of the most awarded musicians of all time.
+Loretta has been inducted into more music Halls of Fame than any female recording artist, including The Country Music Hall of Fame and the Songwriters Hall of Fame, and was the first woman to be named the Country Music Association's Entertainer of the Year in 1972.
 Lynn received Kennedy Center Honors in 2003 and a Presidential Medal of Freedom in 2013.
-She has won four Grammy Awards (including a Grammy Lifetime Achievement Award in 2010) and sold more than 45 million records worldwide.
+In 2015, she was named recipient of Billboard's inaugural Women in Music "Legend" Award.
+Lynn has won four Grammy Awards (including a Grammy Lifetime Achievement Award in 2010) and sold more than 45 million records worldwide.